How to read a cash flow statement

-A decrease in accounts receivable means that the people who own the company money have paid of more of their debt, therefore increasing cash flow.
+A decrease in accounts receivable means that the people who own the company money have paid off more of their debt, therefore increasing cash flow.

-Increase in accounts payable infers that the company has for example purchased good on credit and therefore this is reflected on the balance sheet as a liability and on the cash flow as a increase in net sales.
+An increase in accounts payable infers that the company has, for example, purchased good on credit.
+Therefore this is reflected on the balance sheet as a liability and on the cash flow as an increase in net sales.

 Increase in inventory.
 This is one of the most important elements of the cash flow statement.
 This shows us if the company is selling in line with its production capacity of is it is wasting cash on storing inventory for future sales.

-Equipment is the amount of cash spent on equipment during the period.
+Equipment is the amount of cash spent on the equipment during the period.